rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 title: Let's {explore} count-data!
 ---

-{explore} offers a simple interface for Exploratory Data Analysis (EDA) of count-data!
+{explore} simplifies Exploratory Data Analysis (EDA) of count-data!

 ## What are count-data?